+This information will be uploaded toe the SAGA server immediately.

 Buttons

 Internal Card Clicking the Internal Card button enables you to read data from the internal club card after it has been swiped.
 If the customer is already in the customer list, he or she will be selected there.
 If this is a new customer, a window with the customer data will appear.
 By confirming the data the customer will be transferred to the customer list.